lwneal/install-keras/README.md

 ## Step Three: $PATH and $LD_LIBRARY_PATH

 You thought you installed CUDA, but it's not that easy!
-Tensorflow isn't just going to magically figure out where CUDA is installed: you need to spoon-feed it the tools and libraries it requires.
+By default, Tensorflow does not know where CUDA is installed: you need to add the CUDA installation directory to your path.

 First, you need the `nvcc` program to be on your path.
 Append a line to your .profile or .bashrc to add `/usr/local/cuda/bin/` to the `$PATH` used to search for executables.
 Here's a one-liner which will do that: